Dre Campbell Farm

 8. Organocide

 The main components of the spray are sesame and fish oils with soybean extracts.
-These are supplied in a ready-to-use form or a concentrate.
+These are supplied in a ready-to-use form or as a concentrate.

 One application should clear existing infestations of leaf rollers.
 However, repeat once a month if any further damage is visible.
 Also, do not use this product for indoor purposes.